StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 You can click on a byte value in the table to select it.
 This will show signed/unsigned integers representations (in decimal rather than hexadecimal) of the value at the bottom of the window.
 When a value is selected, you can also change the value, which will immediately be reflected in-game.
 Note that some values may immediately revert to the previous value if the game's code sets the value every frame.

-You can jump to any address in memory by entering the address into "Inspect Address" at the top right.
+You can jump to any address in memory by entering the address into _Address_ at the top, then pressing _Go_.
 The window will remember recent addresses you jump to.

 For a demonstration of the memory viewer's capabilities, jump to address 0x21CCB00, which contains data about the player and partner Pokémon.
 Certain values around this address constantly change, which represents values changing in-game.
 In this case, several of the rapidly changing values here control the animations of the Pokémon on screen.
 If you move around in-game, you'll notice additional variables changing, which represent values such as the position of the Pokémon on the screen and on the dungeon floor.